Karath-Vamsi/--practice--computer_vision_with_tf/README.md

-# Building a computer vision model which identifies type of clothing
+# Building a Computer Vision model using TensorFlow

 What you'll learn
 In this codelab, you'll learn: